wp-property/wp-property/readme.txt

 We are still in early stages, so updates will be coming out routinely.
 Please do not hesitate to send us feedback and suggestions.

 == Changelog ==

+= 1.40.1 =
+* Reverted back Sidebar areas which have been removed in 1.40.0 release.

 = 1.40.0 =
 * Added option 'Enable Comments' on settings page.
 Adds comments support for property post type.